eth-fabric/website/docs/education/awesome-based-preconfs.md

 ## Universal-Registry-for-Commitments
 - [Credibly Neutral Preconfirmation Collateral: The Preconfirmation Registry](https://ethresear.ch/t/credibly-neutral-preconfirmation-collateral-the-preconfirmation-registry/19634) - Introduces a design for a credibly neutral preconfirmations registry (May 2024).
 - [Based Sequencer Selection](https://ethresear.ch/t/based-sequencer-selection/19747) - Exploratory proposal for a method of deterministically identifying sequencers on L2s to route transactions to (June 2024).
-- [Sequencer Opt-In, Discovery and Communication](https://github.com/LimeChain/based-preconfirmations-research/blob/732cb92474554c2529aabc61e83b8f0934ce6adf/docs/optin-mechanics.md) - Inital exploration for validators to register / opt in to based sequecning (July 2024).
+- [Sequencer Opt-In, Discovery and Communication](https://github.com/LimeChain/based-preconfirmations-research/blob/732cb92474554c2529aabc61e83b8f0934ce6adf/docs/optin-mechanics.md) - Initial exploration for validators to register / opt in to based sequecning (July 2024).
-- [Universial Registry Contract](https://github.com/eth-fabric/urc) - Developed by over a dozen teams and currently being used by multiple preconf teams.
+- [Universal Registry Contract](https://github.com/eth-fabric/urc) - Developed by over a dozen teams and currently being used by multiple preconf teams.
 Documents can be found in the Github.

 ## Lookahead
 - [Fabric Call 1](https://youtu.be/UngTQPjy4UA?si=Y8puLV91Bjg1Iko6&t=2214) - Presentation from Lin of Nethermind on lookahead research (February 2024).